-Additional information on these issues, as well as information on CISI insurance, is included in the Health Issues and Safety Abroad sections of your Study Abroad Handbook.
+Additional information on these issues and CISI insurance, is included in the Health Issues and Safety Abroad sections of your Study Abroad Handbook.

 Immunizations

 The CDC recommends that travelers to Argentina discuss several vaccinations with a doctor at least four-six weeks prior to travel.
 Per the CDC, all routine vaccinations should be up to date prior to travel to any location.
 The CDC recommends that most travelers to Argentina receive the following vaccines due to risk associated with contaminated water and food: